Newsletter for August 2012

 Fortunately, reminder apps are becoming increasingly available for Smartphones, iPads and other devices.
 They let you schedule not only eye drops, but also other medications and vitamins.

-Below are a few examples of medication reminder apps.
+Below is an example of a medication reminder app.
 Some are free, while others charge a small fee.

 Meet Stacy - OAV’s Optical Supervisor